pudly/schmopera-hugo/content/articles/lucretia.md

 youtube_url = ""

 +++
 Newly minted Twin Cities opera company [Journey Opera North](https://www.journeynorthopera.com/) will be presenting Benjamin Britten's _The Rape of Lucretia_ for their inaugural stage production, September 6-8, 2019.

 In a preview on Monday, the company showed an impressive cast of young local talent and a very thoughtful premise for the controversial show.
 The company has also included a violence and intimacy director in the production - a presence that, hopefully, will some day be a regular credit in programs.

-As a special note, the company has included an aerial performer into the show, since the venue (Minnsky Theater) is primarily known for burlesque performances.
+As a special note, the company has included an aerial performer into the show, since the Minnsky Theater venue is primarily known for burlesque performances.
 I am sure it will be an interesting production.